Important patient information

 Note: The price of the service does not include additional services, including analyses, tests and procedures recommended by a specialist, which are not listed as part of the service in the service description.
 We will ask you to pay for these separately.

-Upon visiting Confido for an appointment paid for by the Estonian Health Insurance Fund, you must pay an appointment fee of €5.
-There is no appointment fee for:
+Upon visiting Confido for an appointment paid for by the Estonian Health Insurance Fund, you must pay an appointment fee.
+From April 1, 2025, the Health Insurance Fund visit fee is €20.

 A referral is required to book an appointment for any of the specialities covered under the Estonian Health Insurance Fund contract (except for gynaecology, gynaecological prevention and dermatovenereology).